VyperGroup/aero/README.md

 ```

 4. Register the service worker in a script on your main page like this
-   _This example uses our [sdk](https://github.com/ProxyHaven/sdk); this allows you to safely manage deployments of multiple proxies, and supports dynamic config updates_
+   _This example uses our [sdk](https://github.com/ProxyHaven/sdk); allowing you to safely manage deployments of multiple proxies, and supports dynamic config updates_

 ```js
 import { proxyApi } from "./aero/config.js";